MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### If you need to, update M365 learning pathways from version 3.0 to version 4.0

 > [!IMPORTANT]
-> The person updating learning pathways must be an administrator of the tenant’s App Catalog.
-If the person provisioning learning pathways isn't a site collection owner of the App Catalog, [complete these instructions](https://docs.microsoft.com/office365/customlearning/addappadmin) and continue
+> The person updating learning pathways must be an Administrator of the tenant’s App Catalog.
+If the person provisioning learning pathways isn't an Administrator of the App Catalog, [complete these instructions](https://docs.microsoft.com/office365/customlearning/addappadmin) and continue

 In this step, you upload the learning pathways 4.0 web part to the SharePoint App Catalog, and then navigate to the learning pathways Administration page to start the update process.